orkes-io/docs/docs/access-control-and-security/rbac-overview.md

 Unlike other permission targets, **tags** and **domains** provide bulk access to multiple resources.
 Tags can be used to grant resources across almost every resource type.
 When you grant access for a tag “x”, all resources with the tag “x” will be made available to the group or application.

 Domain is used to grant access to all tasks under a particular domain.
 This is useful for mass-granting a worker application to execute all tasks under a specific domain, instead of having to add individual tasks and specifying its domain.
-Refer to [Routing Tasks](docs/developer-guides/task-to-domain.md) to learn more about domains.
+Refer to [Routing Tasks](docs/developer-guides/task-to-domain.md) to learn more about domain mappings.

 ### Permission stacking

 These granular permissions provide additional access on top of the user’s or application’s role-based permissions.
-For example, even though default Users can only access their own resources, they can also access other resources shared at the group level.
+For example, even though default users can only access their own resources, they can also access other resources shared at the group level.

 ## Guides for access control